HeliosConnect/.github/profile/README.md

 ## Description

+This gitub has been migrated from https://github.com/Helios-Collabathon for continued development.

 Helios Connect is a cross-chain verification dApp that enables users to create a single, provable identity spanning multiple blockchains.
 Born out of the Helios Collabathon, a 10-day event in September 2024, the Helios Connect MVP allows seamless integration of MultiversX and Injective wallets to create a unified cross-chain identity.

 Our mission is to empower a range of integrated cross-chain use cases, including KYC, cross-chain DAOs and governance, direct marketing, and more.
 The code is open-source, fully documented, and intended to inspire greater cross-chain connectivity and interoperability across the industry.